KidZania in Japan: Review of Koshien in Kobe Near Osaka

 A few activities are more catered for kids in elementary school and up, but my four-year-old was able to participate in everything she wanted to try.
 One activity, a science lab, was meant for kids ages five and up but the staff helped my daughter out and she had a lot of fun.

 If you have a baby or younger toddler, they might not have much to do but there is a small playroom where they can hang out.
-It might be fun for them to walk around the “city” and take in all the sights and sounds.
-There are performances as well that they might enjoy.
+It could be fun for them to walk around the “city” and take in all the sights and sounds.
+There are performances as well that they may enjoy.

-Personally, I feel like older kids (junior high school and up) might not enjoy KidZania as much as younger kids do.
+Personally, I feel like older kids (junior high school and up) perhaps may not enjoy KidZania as much as younger kids do.

 Do They Speak English at KidZania?